Norman, Oklahoma: Colleges and universities

 The University of Oklahoma is the largest university in the state of Oklahoma, with approximately 30,000 students enrolled.
 The university was founded in 1890, prior to Oklahoma statehood.
-The university includes both Norman and Oklahoma City campuses with the main campus located in Norman.
+The university includes Norman, Oklahoma City and, Tulsa campuses with the main campus located in Norman.
 In 2007, The Princeton Review named the University of Oklahoma one of its "Best Value" colleges.
 The school is ranked first per capita among public universities in enrollment of National Merit Scholars and has seen 28 Rhodes Scholars graduate since the program's inception in 1902.
 PC Magazine and the Princeton Review rated it one of the "20 Most Wired Colleges" in both 2006 and 2008, while the Carnegie Foundation classifies it as a research university with "highest research activity."

-The school is well known for its athletic programs, having won many awards including seven NCAA Division I National Football Championships.
+The school is well known for its athletic programs, having won many distinctions and awards including seven NCAA Division I National Football Championships.